Brake bleeding: Pros and cons of different methods

 The pump and hold method usually requires two people, although it can be performed by one person if one-way bleed nipples or valves are fitted.
 During this method, the brake pedal and master cylinder piston will travel beyond their normal range which can cause wear on seals or incorporate corroded metal into the brake fluid.

 Multiple wheel cylinders or calipers can be bled simultaneously, although this is only usually done with the gravity method which doesn't require pumps.
 The gravity method does take a long time, typically several hours to replace all the fluid.
 Bubbles in the system may rise faster than the fluid drains, so it may not be effective at bleeding, but is generally sufficient for replacing old fluid with new.
 Gravity bleeding is a very simple method requiring only one person.
 When the reservoir cap is removed and a bleed nipple opened, fluid drips slowly from the nipple because it is lower than the reservoir.
 A hose is typically used to collect the fluid in a container for safe disposal.
 The reservoir must be kept above the min mark at all times to avoid more air being drawn into the system.

 Applying pressure to the reservoir or bleed nipples, or applying a vacuum to the bleed nipples, makes the fluid flow through much more quickly than gravity alone.
 Replacing all the fluid takes only a few minutes.

 Different vehicles have different recommended bleeding patterns.
 Brakes are usually bled starting with the wheel that is furthest from the master cylinder and working towards the wheel closest to the master cylinder.
 This prevents bubbles in the system being forced into pipes towards wheels that have already been bled.

 Bench bleeding

 After replacement of the master cylinder, the master cylinder is usually "bench bled" before installation.
 Typically this is done by securing it on the bench, filling it with fluid, connecting fittings and hoses to route fluid from the outlet ports on the master cylinder back to its reservoir, and repeatedly depressing the master cylinder plunger until bubbles are no longer seen coming from the hoses.

 Clutch bleeding

 The same techniques are used for bleeding hydraulic clutch systems.
 A bleed nipple on the clutch slave cylinder is used.
-Gravity bleeding is often not effective because of the layout of the clutch pipework.